 Your cumulative GPA (grade point average) is listed on official and unofficial transcripts.
 Because of educational privacy laws, the Registrar’s office cannot give you your GPA over the phone.
 You can view your GPA on mySeattleU or request it in-person at the Redhawk Service Center desk in Vi Hilbert Hall.
 Photo ID is required.

-Current students can access their unofficial transcript on SU Online by following these steps:
+Current students can access their unofficial transcript on mySeattleU by following these steps: